 Select http as the source type and enter the HTTP or HTTPS URL of the m3u8 playlist as the source.
 For example: https://my.videosite.com/live/playlist.m3u8

-Note: HLS links in video websites like YouTube and Twitch are usually obfuscated and protected to prevent user extraction.
+HLS links in video websites like YouTube and Twitch are usually obfuscated and protected to prevent user extraction.
 To stream from a YouTube or Twitch video page, try yt-dlp instead.

 Stream HLS to Handheld Devices (Android and iOS)

 Note that IPVTL does not directly output HLS streams.
 Instead, it generates HLS playlist files (.m3u8) and segment files (either MPEG-TS or CMAF fragmented MP4 format) to your local disk.
 These files can then be served by a web server such as Nginx, Apache, or Microsoft IIS to deliver HLS to end-user players and browsers.
+This architecture provides flexibility and scalability for large-scale streaming.

 IVPTL output HLS